 Asian Youth Center-Asian Youth Center (AYC) is a community-based 501(c)3 non-profit organization (EIN #33-0383691) whose mission is to empower low-income, immigrant, and at-risk youth, of all communities, to overcome barriers to success through the provision of culturally and linguistically competent education, employment, and social services.
 We help youth succeed in school, at work, and in life!

-Center for the Pacific Asian Family-Our mission is to build healthy and safe communities by addressing the root causes and consequences of family violence and violence against women.
-We are committed to meeting the specific cultural and language needs of Asian and Pacific Islander women and their families.
+Center for the Pacific Asian Family- Our mission is to build healthy and safe communities by addressing the root causes and consequences of family violence and violence against women.
+We are committed to meeting the cultural and language needs of Asian and Pacific Islander women and their families.

-Chinatown Service Center-Provide counseling and domestic violence counseling services.
+Chinatown Service Provides counseling and domestic violence counseling services.

 Teen Mental Health Online Resources